 Can't Find Your Business?
 Add it now!

-Same-day and next day appointments for STD tests are bookable directly through Solv.
-Simply search for a Lamoure-area doctor, find a provider, and book a time that aligns with your schedule stating “STD test” as your reason for visit.
+Same-day and next-day appointments for STD tests can easily be booked directly through Solv.
+Simply search for Lamoure-area doctors, find a provider, and book an appointment for an sexual wellness check as soon as today.